carlosolarte/L-framework/docs/tutorial.md

 Output: weakeningL.tex
 ```

-The proof is written in the file `weakeningL.tex`.
+The result of the analysis is written in the file `weakeningL.tex`.

 At this point, it is interesting to see the results produced by the tool.
 For that, create a LaTeX file as follows: